-[1] The Karate Kid: http://en.wikipedia. org/wiki/The\Karate\Kid the cats are more hungry than afraid of water).
-He often wonders how it is that technology works on a large scale but often fails on a small scale.
+[1] The Karate Kid: http://en.wikipedia. org/wiki/The_Karate_Kid of water).
+He often wonders how it is that technology works on a large

 Kurt Seifried is an Information Security Consultant specializing in Linux and networks since 1996.
-He is married and has four cats but no fish (because
+He is married and has four cats but no fish (because the cats are more hungry than afraid